bluelotus03/mlh-bootstrap-starter-kit/README.md

 # MLH INIT Bootstrap Starter Pack
+This is a simple starter kit using Bootstrap to create a website - Part of MLH INIT 2022.
+(Created alongside Jacklyn's livestream at INIT)
-This is a simple starter kit using Bootstrap to create a website - Part of MLH INIT 2022 You can clone it and it will give you a basic Bootstrap project that you can then use for a hackathon.
+You can clone it and it will give you a basic Bootstrap project that you can then use for a hackathon.
 Feel free to edit it as you need!